intelops/capten/README.md

 <hr>

 ## CAPTEN
+Capten likely leverages infrastructure as code (IaC) tools, such as Terraform to automate the creation and destruction of Kubernetes clusters.
 A tool to create cluster, set up application in the cluster and destroy cluster.

 ## How Capten works